Home Investment US-China Trade War 2026: How Tariffs and Tech Sanctions Are Reshaping Investment Portfolios

 Portfolio Strategies for Navigating Geopolitical Risk

-Understanding the trade war is one thing.
-Translating that understanding into a coherent investment strategy is another.
-Here are five concrete approaches for positioning your portfolio in a world of persistent U.S.-China tension.
+Understanding the trade war is one matter; translating that understanding into a coherent investment strategy is another.
+The following are five concrete approaches for positioning a portfolio in a world of persistent U.S.-China tension.

-Pull up the geographic revenue breakdown for your top ten holdings.
-Identify which companies generate more than 20% of revenue from China, which depend on Chinese manufacturing, and which rely on Chinese raw materials.
-This exercise alone will likely reveal concentrations you were not aware of.
+Investors should review the geographic revenue breakdown for their top ten holdings.
+The exercise should identify which companies generate more than 20% of revenue from China, which depend on Chinese manufacturing, and which rely on Chinese raw materials.
+This review will frequently reveal concentrations that were not previously apparent.

 Strategy Two: Diversify Across Geographies and Beneficiaries

-Rather than trying to avoid all trade war risk (which is impossible in a globalized economy), allocate across companies and countries that benefit from different scenarios.
-A portfolio that includes both NVIDIA (which benefits from AI demand regardless of trade tensions) and defense stocks like RTX or Lockheed Martin (which benefit from escalation) has built-in hedging against geopolitical outcomes.
+Rather than attempting to avoid all trade war risk (which is not possible in a globalised economy), investors should allocate across companies and countries that benefit from different scenarios.
+A portfolio that includes both NVIDIA (which benefits from AI demand regardless of trade tensions) and defence stocks such as RTX or Lockheed Martin (which benefit from escalation) provides built-in hedging against geopolitical outcomes.

-Consider the following ETFs for geographic diversification that leans into the reshoring trend:
+The following ETFs are relevant for geographic diversification oriented toward the reshoring trend:

 ETF Focus Expense Ratio Trade War Thesis